-Breakout Cable 2:
+Breakout Cable:

-- 7. Analog Inputs 1-2: These jacks input analog audio from a variety of external sources.
-Each jack is female XLR and is compatible with two-conductor (typically XLR or TRS) balanced connections.
-Inputs 1&2 can be set via jumpers on the PCI card to accept either line level or mic level signals.
-These cables are tan in color, with the jacks colored white for left and red for right. - 8.
-Analog Inputs 3-8: These jacks input analog audio from a variety of external sources.
+- 1. Analog Inputs 1-2: These jacks input analog audio from a variety of external sources.
 Each jack is RCA coaxial and is compatible with RCA coaxial (unbalanced) connections.
-These cables are tan in color, with the jacks colored white for left and red for right for each stereo pair. - 9.
+These cables are tan in color, with the jacks colored tan for left and red for right. - 2.
 Analog Outputs 1-8: These jacks output analog audio to a variety of external targets.
 Each jack is RCA coaxial and is compatible with RCA coaxial (unbalanced) connections.
-These cables are black in color, with the jacks colored white for left and red for right for each stereo pair. - 10.
-Host Cable connector: This 44-pin female D-sub connector is used to attach the breakout cable to the PCI host card's male D-sub connector.
+These cables are black in color, with the jacks multi-colored for convenience. - 3.
+Host Cable connector: This 25-pin female D-sub connector is used to attach the breakout cable to the PCI host card's male D-sub connector.